-Certifications and Assurances by the Chief Executive of the Applicant Government (which incorporates the 30-day governing body review requirement) - A JAG application is not complete, and a state may not access award funds, unless the chief executive of the applicant state (e.g., the governor) properly executes, and the state submits, the "Certifications and Assurances by the Chief Executive of the Applicant Government."
-The most up-to-date version of this certification can be found at: FY 2021 Byrne JAG - Certifications and Assurances by the Chief Executive of the Applicant Government (ojp.gov).
+Certifications and Assurances by the Chief Executive of the Applicant Government (which incorporates the 30-day governing body review requirement) - A JAG application is not complete, and a unit of local government may not access award funds, unless the chief executive of the applicant unit of local government (e.g., the mayor or chairman) properly executes, and the unit of local government submits, the "Certifications and Assurances by the Chief Executive of the Applicant Government."
+The most up-to-date version of this certification can be found at: https://bja.oip.gov/program/jag/certifications-assurances.
 Please note that this certification takes the place of the review narrative attachment and contains assurances that the governing body notification and public comment requirements, which are required under the JAG statute (at 34 U.S.C. § 10153(a)(2)), have been satisfied.

-OJP will not deny an application for an FY 2021 award for failure to submit these "Certifications and Assurances by the Chief Executive of the Applicant Government" by the application deadline, but a state will not be able to access award funds (and its award will include a condition that withholds funds) until it submits these certifications and assurances, properly executed by the state's chief executive (e.g., the governor).
+OJP will not deny an application for an FY 2021 award for failure to submit these "Certifications and Assurances by the Chief Executive of the Applicant Government" by the application deadline, but a unit of local government will not be able to access award funds (and its award will include a condition that withholds funds) until it submits these certifications and assurances, properly executed by the chief executive of the unit of local government (e.g., mayor or chairman).